kailash-manasarovar/statement/docs/timeline/2024/december.md

 ??? info "Novel and documentary theme sketch"
     Novel documentary themes</br>
     Summary</br>
-    - Traditional gang stalking of Women in Spain, and how everyone knew, and from when</br>
+    - Traditional gang stalking of women in Spain, and how everyone knew, and from when</br>
     - Modern gang stalking, mass voyeurism, close links with porn and sexual violence</br>
     - Hacking and access to everyone’s networks</br>
     - Cyber stalking and mobbing by the conservatory, fantastical choreographed events by teachers and staff, when it didn’t work it spread into the town, and townsfolk</br>